jirevwe/fixtures/README.md

  - [x] Add remote repository to fetch scores other data
  - [x] View leagues tables, teams and players.
  - [x] UI for empty states and offline error messages.
- - [ ] Find a way to add team logos to fixtures view cos they're not included in the fixtures response payload.
+ - [x] Convert all source files to Kotlin
  - [ ] Room database and local repository for offline use.
- - [ ] Persist images?????????????????
+ - [ ] Change layout files to ConstraintLayout.